Shop MagsBC

 Awards

-Info about Last checked February 23, 2023 by Aliya Nurani, Langara College Library & Information Technology practicum student
+— Last checked February 26, 2024 by Monty Young, Langara College Library & Information Technology practicum student

 This list of awards is based upon whether a BC resident who works or freelances for a magazine or related industry, or a BC-based magazine or related company, would be eligible to apply.